-Ms. Shilpa Mazumder is a clinical psychologist, having an MBA degree in Healthcare Operations.
+Ms. Shilpa Mazumder is a clinical psychologist with an MBA in Healthcare Operations.
 She has worked with hospitals like Tata Memorial and KEM.
-Ms Mazumdar received training in Advanced Mindfulness from MBSR, and also in Palliative Care from Stanford University.
+Ms Mazumdar received training in Advanced Mindfulness from MBSR and Palliative Care from Stanford University.
 Ms. Shilpa Mazumder explains "Cancer": She says that Cancer is a group of diseases, and there are more than 100 types of Cancer.
 Our body cells grow, age, damage, and eventually die.
-This is the routine biological process.
+This is a routine biological process.
 However, the problem arrives when abnormal or damaged cells do not die.
 New cells get formed, though not needed.
 These extra cells continue to divide continuously.
-There is no end to their proliferation, and this may create a growth called “tumor”.
-This tumor is of two types - benign and malignant.
-Benign tumors are non-cancerous, whereas malignant tumors are cancerous.
-Even though benign tumors are non-cancerous, they can be life-threatening if found in the brain.
-There are several tests like CT Scan, PET Scan, Mammogram, CBC, Tumor Markers, Colonoscopy, etc. to find out whether the tumor is cancerous or not.
+There is no end to their proliferation, which may create a growth called a "tumour".
+This tumour is of two types - benign and malignant.
+Benign tumours are non-cancerous, whereas malignant tumours are cancerous.
+Even though benign tumours are non-cancerous, they can be life-threatening if found in the brain.
+There are several tests, like CT Scan, PET Scan, Mammogram, CBC, Tumor Markers, Colonoscopy, etc., to determine whether the tumour is cancerous.

-Emotions are like waves; sometimes, we are very happy, sometimes sad, and disappointed, and then again, we get motivated and happy.
+Emotions are like waves; sometimes, we are delighted, sometimes sad and disappointed, and then again, we get motivated and happy.
 So, emotions are not static.
 Feelings come and go.
 These are not permanent things, so the good part is that we don't have to make permanent decisions based on these.
-We just have to feel accepted, heal and move forward with life.
+We have to feel accepted, heal and move forward with life.
 This is our growth in experiencing and receiving all our emotions together.
-Simply, the brain consists of 3 parts:- Reptile brain, which is very basic and believes in fear, flight and fight.
-Animal brain, which has emotions like anger, and drives fear and aggression.
-Human brain, which is very complex and creative, with problem-solving and strategies.
-When we fear something, we either try to run away or think that we will be part of it.
+The brain consists of 3 parts:- Reptile brain, which is very basic and believes in fear, flight and fight.
+The animal brain has emotions like anger and drives fear and aggression—hThe humanbrain,is very complex and creative, with problem-solving and strategies.
+When we fear something, we either try to run away or think we will be part of it.
 At that time, our front brain becomes foggy.
-So, when we are stressed, we are advised to meditate and engage in other mindful exercises that can give clarity and peace.
-Other aspects attached to emotional wellness are Altered cognition Helplessness Hopelessness Guilt Shame Regret Unresolved guilt Forgiveness Hopelessness - The way you are touched with reality, matters.
+So, when stressed, we are advised to meditate and engage in other mindful exercises that can give clarity and peace.
+Other aspects attached to emotional wellness are Altered cognition, Helplessnes,s Hopelessness, Guilt, Shame, Regret Unresolved guilt, Forgiveness, and Hopelessness - The way you are touched by reality matters.
 We should have real hope; it is like an inner drive.
-It offers you light in dark times.Having a real hope and a real outlook help better.
+It offers you light in dark times.Having real hope and a fundamental outlook helps better.
 Shame - Have compassion and empathy for yourself too.
-It is really okay if you get Cancer.
-It is nothing to be felt ashamed about, as it is not your fault.
+It is okay if you get Cancer.
+It is nothing to be ashamed about, as it is not your fault.
 Regret - Some get under the thinking that there are things left undone.
 "Now I don't have much time left to do them."
 It creates regret and anger, which stops us from moving forward.
 So, the main coping mechanisms for these situations are forgiving yourself and having gratitude.
 Forgive yourself and others around you, and have gratitude for life.
-Mental Wellness - There is a Tetris effect - mentally what you repeatedly do, you become one.
-Everything starts with the way you think, and how your thoughts are.
-When you think one thought repeatedly, it becomes your desire, and then that becomes your belief system.
-It is like a camera lens; it sees everything and then comes into the frame.
-Likewise, your thoughts too focus through the same frame.
-Then comes learning what you saw, how many new words you learnt, which cities have cancer treatment, and how much knowledge you gained.
+Mental Wellness - There is a Tetris effect - mentally, what you repeatedly do, you become one.
+Everything starts with the way you think and how your thoughts are.
+When you think one thought repeatedly, it becomes your desire, which becomes your belief system.
+It is like a camera lens; it sees everything and then enters the frame.
+Likewise, your thoughts focus through the same frame.
+Then comes learning what you saw, how many new words you learned, which cities have cancer treatment, and how much knowledge you gained.
 This kind of learning has nothing to do with your education; you gain experiential learning in this journey.
 Then comes problem-solving,

 Cancer patients or survivors can have a gratitude jar, in which they can write daily that who helped them, or write a letter for your loved ones, forgiving letters, and things that make them feel grateful.
 They should engage themselves in activities that make them feel happy, that is, hobbies like painting, reading, meditation, or any other new habit.
 Such activities decrease Stress levels and increase coping levels.